htso/Robinhood_at_a_glance/README.md

 ## Largest decrease since Mar 20
-Who is falling out of favor.
-To make sure we're not picking up penny stocks with little interest, the holding on Mar 20 must be at least 10k.
+Who is falling out of favor?

+To make sure we're not picking up the thinly traded stocks with little interest, the holding on Mar 20 must be at least 10k.

 | Ticker    |  Company Name   | Mar 20 Holdings | Current Holdings | Change % |